The Voice Teens (Sri Lankan TV series)

 The Voice Teens is a singing reality talent program for teenagers in Sri Lanka.
 It is a spin-off of John de Mol Jr.'s Dutch reality singing competition The Voice; unlike the adult original, this version is geared toward teenagers and is part of a larger international franchise.

 The artists' performances are critiqued by a panel of four coaches, who then lead their teams of selected artists through the rest of the season.
 They also compete to guarantee that their act takes first place in the competition, earning them the winning coach.
-Dumal Warnakulasuriya, Raini Charuka, Ashanthi De Alwis, and Sanuka Wickremasinghe were on the first panel; Raini Charuka, Abhisheka Wimalaweera, Sanka Dineth and Lahiru Perera were on the second panel, which returned after a two-year break.
+Dumal Warnakulasuriya, Raini Charuka, Ashanthi De Alwis, and Sanuka Wickremasinghe were on the first panel; Raini Charuka, Abhisheka Wimalaweera, Sanka Dineth and Lahiru Perera were on the second panel.
+The third season originally featured returning coaches Sanka Dineth and Abhisheka Wimalaweera alongside new coaches Yohani and Yasas Medagedara.
+However, Abhisheka withdrew from the panel after the blind auditions, leading to Raini replacing her for the rest of the season.

-The show first aired on 8 February 2020 on Sirasa TV and ended its second season on July 3, 2022.
+The show first aired on 8 February 2020 on Sirasa TV and concluded its second season on July 3, 2022.
 It has produced two winners: Hashen Dulanjana and Panirsha Thiyagaraja.

-This is the world's third The Voice Teens series (after Colombia and the Philippines) and Asia's second.
-The series' first season earned favorable reviews and was well-liked by the Sri Lankan people.
-The channel announced a second season, which premiered on January 29, 2022, and a major version (for people over 18), which began broadcasting in November 2020 and ended in December 2021, due to the show's enormous success.
-The first season of The Voice Kids Sri Lanka began broadcasting in September 2023.
+The third season premiered on 21 March 2026.

 Overview

 Format

 The Voice Teens is a reality television show that is a spin-off of The Voice, which first broadcast in the Netherlands and was adapted in Colombia as La Voz Teens.
-Three coaches are used in the original Colombian system.
 Four coaches or judges look for a group of gifted individuals who could become Sri Lanka's next teenage singing sensation.
 The title of the show hints at the concept: the four coaches will judge a singer hopeful dubbed "Artist" solely on his or her vocal ability, regardless of physical appearance.

-It is because of this notion that The Voice franchise stands out among other well-known reality talent shows that air on any known media channel, such as The X Factor, Got Talent, and even Idol.
-The lucky artists who made it through the audition phase would be divided into four teams, each of which would be coached by four well-known singers (dubbed "coaches" in the show) who would collaborate with them and choose songs for their artists to perform.